Home » Denmark » 10 Best Tips & Things to do in the Faroe Islands (+ itinerary)

 …the Bøsdalafossur waterfall is located just a few minutes further.

-3) Sea Kayaking (Day 2)
+3. Sea Kayaking (Day 2)

 The second day starts with another fun activity.
 Depending on the weather and your kayaking experience you can choose from several spots – your local kayak guide will pick the right one for you.

-Sea kayaking is a great way to experience the coast of the Faroe Islands
+Sea kayaking is a great way to experience the coast of the Faroe Islands on day 2 of my Faroe Islands itinerary

-4) Road trip to Tjørnuvík & Gjógv (Day 2)
+4. Tjørnuvík & Gjógv (Day 2)

 The majority of things to do in the Faroe Islands are accessible by car.
-Therefore I suggest using the afternoon of day 2 to do a road trip to the north of the islands Steymoy and Esturoy along the panoramic “buttercup routes” (marked in the free map you can grab at the tourist information).
+Therefore I suggest using the afternoon of day 2 to do a road trip to the north of the islands Streymoy and Esturoy along the panoramic “buttercup routes” (marked in the free map you can grab at the tourist information).

 You can find the best views at the cute village of Tjørnuvík (make sure to hike a bit upwards to get the angle from the image below), in Saksun, along the serpentine road from Funningur to Gjógv and in Gjógv.

-Accommodation: if you have more time you should consider staying at the Gjaargardur Guesthouse Gjogv for 1-2 nights to add an extra hike to your itinerary (e.g. to the top of Slættaratindur, at 880m the highest mountain in the Faroe Islands).
+Accommodation: if you have more time you should consider staying at the Gjaargardur Guesthouse Gjogv for 1-2 nights to add an extra hike to your faroe islands itinerary (e.g. to the top of Slættaratindur, at 880m the highest mountain in the Faroe Islands).

 Tjørnuvík is one of the things to do in the Faroe Islands you need to rent a car for…